Connecting at Home and Abroad – Is Google Fi Worth getting in 2025?

 If you do get cut off, you’ll have to head back Stateside before your internet gets turned back on, but you’ll still be able to use your Google Fi number for calls and texts as normal.

 Why does this happen?
 My theory is that it costs significantly more for Google to provide you internet using their international partners than it does in the States.
 So, if you use more internet outside the US than in the US, you start cutting into their profits.
-As long as you use more data in the US than outside the US in a 6-month period, you probably won’t be cut off.
+As long as you use more data inside the US than outside the US in a rolling 6-month period, you probably won’t be cut off.

 But the thing is, if you’re spending longer than about a week in a single country, you shouldn’t be using Google Fi for your internet anyways!
+Because…

 Google Fi is more expensive than local plans in other countries

-That’s because it’s almost always cheaper to buy a local tourist SIM on arrival than it is to pay $10/GB for Google’s offerings.
+It’s almost always cheaper to buy a local tourist SIM on arrival than it is to pay $10/GB for Google’s offerings.

 We use Google Fi internet solely for Facebook browsing during our airport layovers and as a back up option for when we (invariably) run out of internet during an important work meeting.
 That, combined with having a functioning US phone number, is worth it to us.